CFL to unveil Randy Ambrosie as new commissioner on Wednesday: source

 But the source said the CFL board met via teleconference Tuesday afternoon to discuss the hiring of Ambrosie.
 The league formally released details of the Toronto news conference Tuesday evening.

-Ambrosie, a 54-year-old Winnipeg native, played nine CFL seasons as an offensive lineman with Calgary, Toronto and Edmonton (1985-93), winning a Grey Cup his final season with the Eskimos.
+Ambrosie, a 54-year-old Winnipeg native, played nine CFL seasons as an offensive lineman with Calgary, Toronto and Edmonton (1985-93), winning a Grey Cup in his final season with the Eskimos.

 The six-foot-four, 250-pound Ambrosie was taken in the first round, second overall, by Calgary in the ‘85 CFL draft out of the University of Manitoba.
 In 1992, he also served with the CFL Players Association.